 A mobility vehicle service is available to transport wheelchair users up the steep cobbled hill to Crown Square, and there are a range of services to facilitate accessibility.
 These include visual stories for use in advance of your visit and audio guides, print guides and large print guides, and ear defenders available on arrival.
 There are several accessible toilets, carers go free and assistance dogs are welcome.

-Rejoin a green and orange Edinburgh Tour bus at the Lawnmarket and discover the lower end of the Royal Mile, the Palace of Holyroodhouse and Calton Hill as you return to Waterloo Place.
+Re-join a green Edinburgh Tour bus at the Lawnmarket and discover the lower end of the Royal Mile, the Palace of Holyroodhouse and Calton Hill as you return to Waterloo Place.

 Sunday Evening